milkru/kajmak/README.md

 1. Copy `addons/kajmak` into your project, next to `addons/func_godot`.
 2. Open Project Settings, go to Plugins and enable both `func_godot` and `kajmak`.

 Built and tested with `func_godot` 2025.12 and Godot 4.5.
-Other Godot versions probablyy work, but they have not been tested yet.
+Other Godot versions probably work, but they have not been tested yet.

 ## Usage